- The Anti-Aging Properties Of Weight Training & Resistance Exercise

 As you read this article you, like every other person alive on the planet, are getting older.
 From the moment we are born, we begin to age but unfortunately, most of us don’t really pay any mind to getting older until we start seeing tangible signs of the passage of time on our body.
 Thanks to advances in medical technology and improvements in living conditions. people are living longer than ever.
 So much so that by the year 2030, there will be more than twice the number of Americans over the age of 65 than there was in the year 2000.
 Unfortunately, here in the West the very process of aging is looked upon as an illness in dire need of ‘treatment’- a way of thinking based on the fact that for most Americans aging is indeed a narrative of decline.
 Increased body fat, significant loss of muscle mass and strength to the point of infirmity in addition to the slew of age associated conditions such as cardiovascular disease, diabetes, hypertension and osteoporosis are erroneously seen as an inevitable consequence of growing older.
 However, studies of older individuals who regularly engaged in weight training and bodybuilding have always challenged the idea that such infirmities come more as a self-fulfilling prophecy as a result of inactivity and poor dietary choices than a fate that we are all destined to suffer.
 In this article, we will take a look at the physiological aspect of aging and how weight training and resistance exercise can create what gerontologists today term successful aging- namely getting older with a low probability of disease or physical disability, maintaining high cognitive and physical function and having an active engagement with life in your later years.[3,4]

-Understanding The Mechanisms Of Aging
+The Anti-Aging Properties Of Weight Training: Understanding The Mechanisms Of Aging

 So, how exactly does aging occur?
 We can easily see the results of aging but there are certain biological mechanisms at work that we are often unaware of.
 The number cells that make up our body are kept at a relatively steady number through the process of mitosis (cells dividing) matched by the number of cells dying.
 This balance (homeostasis) is necessary for optimal health and body function however this equilibrium cannot be maintained indefinitely.
 In what is called the Hayflick limit, all animal cells have a limited number of times that they can reproduce.
 As we get older, senescence sets in- which is a decline in the ability of our bodies’ cells to divide.
 This usually starts in our early thirties and continues on throughout our lives.
 One prevailing theory is that the everyday occurrence of cellular reproduction leads to cumulative damage to our DNA and cells begin to die or not function correctly.
 This process, called apoptosis is actually beneficial as it acts a way of ‘cleaning up’ that benefits the healthy remaining cells.
 Taken as a whole, aging thus is nothing more than our bodies decline in being able to deal with stress.
 Maintaining homeostasis becomes more and more difficult until a point is reached where the organism dies.